BlockDevsUnited/pre-IBO/README.md

-this is the DevCash pre Initial Bounty Offering!
+This is the DevCash pre Initial Bounty Offering!

 The pre-IBO prepares us for IBO launch.